Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/02-Edge-AI-ZCU104/step4.md

 #### Known Issues

 1. The default setting of PMIC (irps5401) on ZCU104 can't afford DPU running on heavy loading.
 You may see crash or hang on heavy loading.
    - Please refer to [DPU TRD Known issues](https://github.com/Xilinx/Vitis-AI/blob/master/dsa/DPU-TRD/prj/Vitis/README.md#553-known-issues) for more information.
+(Ref: [issue 101](https://github.com/Xilinx/Vitis-Tutorials/issues/101))

 ### Congratulations